 Having said that, the fact that a lot of us still would want to perform certain activities only on our laptops or desktops as against our cellphones is still undeniable.
 Now, through this transition and with all the confusion, it is clear that users prefer doing most things on their mobiles instead of laptops or desktops more.
 But, a big question that most organizations still find themselves stuck at is: should one invest in building a quality mobile website or should the fund be rather allocated to a mobile app?

-App vs mobile website have been a huge dilemma for quite some time now.
+Mobile websites v/s mobile apps have been a huge dilemma for quite some time now.
 In our blog post today, we will try to decode this very confusion to get you better clarity on the matter.

-App vs Mobile Website: What is the difference between the two?
+Mobile Apps vs. Mobile Websites: What is the difference between the two?

 - Mobile Website: A mobile website is essentially the replica of a desktop website, just optimized and scaled which makes it compatible for mobile viewing.
 The typical differences and features of a mobile website, when compared to a desktop website, are lesser white space, lesser page elements, and lesser fonts and logos.